Financial-Times/ft-origami/docs/developer-guide/modules.md

 # Building and using Origami modules

 Building Origami modules manually gives you the most flexibility and control, but you will need to use some specific tools.
+Remember that in many cases you may be able to get started faster by using the [build service](../build-service), which will do all this for you.

 This tutorial assumes you are starting from a fresh install of a UNIX-like OS with a bash shell and have cloned or initalised a git repo for your project somewhere on the filesystem.
 If you're a bit further along than that, feel free to skip any steps you've already completed.

 ## 1. Install NodeJS, npm, bower and grunt